Azure/bicep-registry-modules/avm/res/elastic-san/elastic-san/README.md

 ### Parameter: `volumeGroups.virtualNetworkRules`

 List of Virtual Network Rules, permitting virtual network subnet to connect to the resource through service endpoint.
+Each Elastic SAN Volume Group supports up to 200 virtual network rules.

 - Required: No
 - Type: array